Brandon Hixon: Criminal investigation and resignation

 On October 18, 2017, the Caldwell, Idaho, police department confirmed that Hixon was the subject of a criminal investigation.
 On October 19, 2017, Hixon submitted his letter of resignation via email to House Speaker Scott Bedke and Governor Butch Otter, effective immediately.
 On October 26, 2017, the Caldwell Police Department turned the criminal investigation over to the Idaho Attorney General's Office.
 On October 31, 2017, it was reported that Hixon was under investigation for "sexual abuse allegations" from a police report dated October 25, 2017.

 In January 2018, an article in the Idaho Statesman cited police records indicating Hixon was suspected of repeated and protracted sexual abuse of two minor females, one of them a relative.
-He committed suicide before the case was taken before a grand jury and was never charged with any crime.
+He killed himself before the case was taken before a grand jury and was never charged with any crime.

 Personal life and death

 Hixon and his wife, Danielle, had five children.
 They divorced in 2016.
 Not all of his children were with his wife, Danielle.
 In 2004 and 2005 Brandon fathered two children with Ashley Jo Graham, to whom he was never married.

 On January 9, 2018, a family member found Hixon dead from a self-inflicted gunshot wound to the head at his home in Caldwell, Idaho.
 He was 36 years old.